agilly1989/ComfyUI_agilly1989_motorway/readme.md

 # Installation
 Open your `ComfyUI/custom_nodes` folder and git clone this repository

+You can now also find it in ComfyUI Manager

 # Usage
 The node pattern is `Motorway [amount of inputs]x[amount of outputs]` so
 * 1x5 would be 1 input and 5 outputs